ShapModel.add_feat_impact

 • names (str or list of str, optional) –

 Unique name(s) used for the feature impact columns.
-When provided, they should align with sample_positions as follows:
+When provided, they should align with samples as follows:

-• Single sample: name as string and sample_positions as integer.
+• Single sample: name as string and samples as integer or entry name.

-• Multiple samples: name as list of string and sample_positions as corresponding list of integers.
+• Multiple samples: name as list of string and samples as corresponding list.

-• Group: name as string and sample_positions as list of integers, each indicating a group sample.
+• Group: name as string and samples as list, each indicating a group sample.

 • normalize (bool, default=True) – If True, normalize the feature impact to percentage.

-• group_average (bool, default=False) – If True, compute the average of samples given by sample_positions.
+• group_average (bool, default=False) – If True, compute the average of samples given by samples.

 • shap_feat_importance (bool, default=False) – If True, include feature importance (i.e., absolute average SHAP values) instead of impact to df_feat.